Ave-Wat/WordCloud/README.md

 The WordCloudMaker then makes an html word cloud.

 Start by running the WordCounter file.
 First complile all: "javac \*.java".
+There are two ways to then run the project.
+The first: "java WordCounter textFileName".
+This will output a list of words in the textfile (excluding stop words) and the number of times the words repeated.
-Then run "java WordCounter textFileName numberOfWordsToInclude outFileName".
-For example, if you use the WitheringHeights file which exists in my repository, you could run: "java WordCounter WutheringHeights.txt 50 WutheringHeightsWordCloud.html".
+The second: "java WordCounter textFileName numberOfWordsToInclude outFileName".
+For example, if you use the WutheringHeights file which exists in my repository, you could run: "java WordCounter WutheringHeights.txt 50 WutheringHeightsWordCloud.html".

 If you use the repl.it link below to run the project, you must run all commands manually.
 The Run button remains unconfigured.